Neurocardiology: Physical activity and diet

-Lifestyle modifications play a crucial role in management of cardiovascular and neurological diseases.
-Physical activity and a well-balanced diet favor cardiovascular conditioning and improves performance and capacity.
+Lifestyle modifications play a crucial role in the management of cardiovascular and neurological diseases.
+Physical activity and a well-balanced diet favor cardiovascular conditioning and improve performance and capacity.
 Exercise has a positive effect on the metabolism, which controls glucose levels, especially for stress-related pathology and brain disorders such as depression, which impose a heavy burden on the cardiovascular system.
-Many studies are currently being done for more information and knowledge regarding the common mediators for cardiovascular disease and the central nervous system.
-The brain-heart interaction is considered bidirectional, however the majority of times the central nervous system is regulated more over the heart and blood vessels.
+Many studies are currently being conducted to gather more information regarding the common mediators of cardiovascular disease and the central nervous system.
+The brain–heart interaction is considered bidirectional; however, the central nervous system is often regulated more strongly than the heart and blood vessels.